Griezmann scores to keep Atletico in hunt with Barcelona

 Griezmann scored his team-leading ninth league goal of the season when he fired a spot kick over Levante goalkeeper Oier Olazabal in the 57th minute following a handball by defender Nikola Vukcevic.

-Atletico dominated possession and the scoring chances but its lack of finishing touch meant it needed goalkeeper Jan Oblak to block a shot by Jose Morales in the 70th to guarantee the victory.
+Atletico dominated possession and the scoring chances but its lack of finishing touch meant it needed goalkeeper Jan Oblak to block a shot by Jose Morales to guarantee the victory.

-The hosts thought they scored early through Jorge “Koke” Resurreccion, but the referee waived his goal off because of a foul at the start of the attack that he spotted during a video review.
+The hosts thought they scored early through Jorge “Koke” Resurreccion, but the referee disallowed the goal because of a foul at the start of the attack that he spotted during a video review.

 Atletico defender Stefan Savic had to be substituted before 10 minutes were up due to muscle pain in his left thigh.